codedchip/AMSGateArray/README.md

 # Testing
 With basic testing on an Amstrad CPC 6128 it seems that the GA is working as it should.
 I can play games, use my Dandanator, and all of the mode commands and colour changing commands in basic that I know about seem to work. *Much* more extenstive testing is required though.

-I've been pointed towards demos as a good way of testing out the gate array.
-Although they are normally using tricks of the CRTC, I hope that running them will help flush out any bugs.
+I've been pointed towards demos as a good way of testing since they hit the hardware pretty hard and rely on tight timings.
+Although they are normally using tricks of the CRTC, I hope that running them will help flush out any bugs in the gate array also.
 Here are the demos I have tested so far, I'll update this list as I go.
 "Pass" means that to my eyes the demo looks exactly the same when using the replacement gate array as with a real one.
 These tests are based on [this forum post](https://mametesters.org/view.php?id=6061).

 | Demo           | URL                                       | Platform   | Result |
 |----------------|-------------------------------------------|------------|--------|